dyslexda/MLG/README.md

  - Combination of Flask backend, Discord bot for pinging and receiving input, and Reddit bot for managing game threads and receiving input
  - Simultaneous pinging of both pitcher and batter, resulting in much faster play times
  - Numbers can be input through Discord DM, Reddit DM, or directly on the website (for umpires)
+ - Reddit logins on the website avoid any account creation or password management
  - Both automatic and manual modes for running games, depending on umpire discretion
  - Optional writeup flavor, both for pings and results
  - Support for steals, storing and using lists (pitcher, catcher, and batter), and timers